nathenharvey/whats-cooking/news/WhatsCookin20120412.md

   * Chris also released a runlist_modifiers cookbook.
   * This cookbook provides helpers to allow or disallow recipes from being loaded via the run list based on node attributes.
-  * Restricted recipes are recipes which are not allowed to be run.
-  * Allowed recipes are recipes which are allowed to be loaded within the run list.

 ### [discovery](http://community.opscode.com/cookbooks/discovery) v0.0.6 - [fujin](http://community.opscode.com/users/fujin)

-  * AJ Christensen released updates to the discover cookbook.
-This cookbook installs and configures the discovery library.
+  * AJ Christensen released updates to the discovery cookbook.
+This cookbook installs and configures the discovery library that lets you search for nodes and lets you find an appropriate ipaddress for a node.
-  * You can use the #search method to locate a role, optionally restricted to the environment.
-  * You can use the #ipaddress method to automatically grab a prioritised ipaddress from a node.

 ### [jenkins](http://community.opscode.com/cookbooks/jenkins) v0.6.3 - [fujin](http://community.opscode.com/users/fujin)